Chia-Network/chia-blockchain/INSTALL.md

 [Download: Chia-Wallet-Install-0.1.3](https://download.chia.net/beta-1.3-win64-wallet/Chia-Wallet-Install-0.1.3.msi)

-Instead of `chia-start-wallet-ui &` as explained in the [README.md](README.md) you run `chia-start-wallet-server &` in Ubuntu/WSL 2 to allow the Wallet to connect to the Full Node running in Ubuntu/WSL 2.
-Once you've enabled `chia-start-wallet-server &` you can run "Chia" from the Start menu or your Desktop.
+Instead of `chia start wallet-ui &` as explained in the [README.md](README.md) you run `chia start wallet-server &` in Ubuntu/WSL 2 to allow the Wallet to connect to the Full Node running in Ubuntu/WSL 2.
+Once you've enabled `chia start wallet-server &` you can run "Chia" from the Start menu or your Desktop.

 ### Amazon Linux 2